StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 ### Automatic collection

-When you create an automatic collection task, StarRocks automatically checks whether to run the task at the default check interval of 5 minutes.
-StarRocks runs a collection task only when data in Hive and Iceberg tables are updated.
-However, data changes in Hudi tables cannot be perceived and StarRocks periodically collects statistics based on the check interval and collection interval specified by users.
-You can use the following FE parameters:
+For the system to automatically collect statistics of tables in an external data source, you can create an Analyze job.
+StarRocks automatically checks whether to run the task at the default check interval of 5 minutes.
+For Hive and Iceberg tables, StarRocks runs a collection task only when data in the tables are updated.

+However, data changes in Hudi tables cannot be perceived and StarRocks periodically collects statistics based on the check interval and collection interval you specified.
+You can specify the following properties when you create an Analyze job:

 - statistic_collect_interval_sec